esphome/esphome-devices/src/docs/devices/Sonoff-S31/index.md

 This device cannot be converted to ESPHome using tuya-convert.

 You must [remove the cover and use the serial header](https://www.adventurousway.com/blog/sonoff-s31) for first upload.
+Hold down the button while powering on the device to put it into bootloader mode.

 ## GPIO Pinout